UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/README.md

 Also, update your README.md file with the team and client/project information.

 You can find details on writing GitHub Markdown [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) as well as a [handy cheatsheet](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf).

+## Installation and Setup

+(Will clean this section up later)

+In order to run `docker-compose up`, the following must be satisfied:

+1. `/backend` needs to have a `.env.docker` file.
+See backend readme for instructions.

+2. `/frontend` needs to have a `.env.docker` file.
+See frontend readme for instructions.

+3. In root, have `.env` file.